oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/GettingStarted/fpga_compile/README.md

 The typical FPGA DPC++ development workflow is to iterate in each of these stages, refining the code using the feedback provided by that stage.
 Intel® recommends relying on emulation and the optimization report whenever possible.

-Compiling for FPGA emulation or to generate the FPGA optimization report requires only the Intel® oneAPI DPC++ Compiler (part of the Intel® oneAPI Base Toolkit).
+Compiling for FPGA emulation or generating the FPGA optimization report requires only the Intel® oneAPI DPC++ Compiler (part of the Intel® oneAPI Base Toolkit).
 An FPGA hardware compile requires the Intel® FPGA Add-On for oneAPI Base Toolkit.

 #### FPGA Emulator

 The FPGA emulator is the fastest method to verify the correctness of your code.
-The FPGA emulator executes DPC++ device code on the CPU.
-The emulator is similar to the SYCL* host device, but unlike the host device the FPGA emulator device supports FPGA extensions such as FPGA pipes and `fpga_reg`.
+The FPGA emulator executes the DPC++ device code on the CPU.
+The emulator is similar to the SYCL* host device, but unlike the host device, the FPGA emulator device supports FPGA extensions such as FPGA pipes and `fpga_reg`.

 There are two important caveats to remember when using the FPGA emulator.
-*  **Performance is not representative.** It is not meaningful to evaluate performance on the FPGA emulator, as it is not representative of the behavior of the FPGA device.
-For example, an optimization that yields a 100x performance improvement on the FPGA may show no impact on the emulator performance, or it may show an unrelated increase or decrease.
+*  **Performance is not representative.** It is not meant to evaluate performance on the FPGA emulator, as it is not representative of the FPGA device's behavior.
+For example, an optimization that yields a 100x performance improvement on the FPGA may show no impact on the emulator performance or show an unrelated increase or decrease.
-* **Undefined behavior may differ.** If your code produces different results when compiled for the FPGA emulator versus FPGA hardware, it is likely that your code is exercising undefined behavior.
-By definition, undefined behavior is not specified by the language specification, and may manifest differently on different targets.
+* **Undefined behavior may differ.** If your code produces different results when compiled for the FPGA emulator versus FPGA hardware, your code is likely to exercise undefined behavior.
+By definition, undefined behavior is not specified by the language specification and may manifest differently on different targets.

 #### Optimization Report
 A full FPGA compilation occurs in two stages:
 1. **FPGA early image:** The DPC++ device code is optimized and converted into an FPGA design specified in Verilog RTL (a low-level, native entry language for FPGAs).
 This intermediate compilation result is the FPGA early device image, which is *not* executable.
 This FPGA early image compilation process takes minutes.
 2. **FPGA hardware image:** The Verilog RTL specifying the design's circuit topology is mapped onto the FPGA's sea of primitive hardware resources by the Intel® Quartus® Prime software.
 Intel® Quartus® Prime is included in the Intel® FPGA Add-On, which is required for this compilation stage.
 The result is an FPGA hardware binary (also referred to as a bitstream).
 This compilation process takes hours.

 Optimization reports are generated after both stages.
-The optimization report generated after the FPGA early device image, sometimes called the "static report", contains significant information about how the compiler has transformed your DPC++ device code into an FPGA design.
-The report contains visualizations of structures generated on the FPGA, performance and expected performance bottleneck information, and estimated resource utilization.
+The optimization report generated after the FPGA early device image, sometimes called the "static report," contains significant information about how the compiler has transformed your DPC++ device code into an FPGA design.
+The report includes visualizations of structures generated on the FPGA, performance and expected performance bottleneck information, and estimated resource utilization.

 The [oneAPI DPC++ FPGA Optimization Guide](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide/top/analyze-your-design.html) contains a chapter on how to analyze the reports generated after the FPGA early image and FPGA image.